August 21, 2025

 Event Features:

-- Insightful keynote and breakout sessions addressing relevant topics with interactive Q&A.
+- Insightful keynote and breakout sessions tailored for Business, K-12, and Higher Ed, addressing relevant topics with interactive Q&A.

 - Expanded exhibitor hall spotlighting organizations dedicated to building a sustainable and diverse workforce.
 Interested in showcasing your solutions that help fill the workforce pipeline?
 Complete this form to receive more details on attending as an exhibitor and your benefits.

-- Ample opportunities for networking, fostering critical connections, and extending your community reach.
+- Ample opportunities for networking, fostering critical partnerships, and extending your community reach.

 Educators may be eligible to earn continuing education credits for attending.
 Please check with your LEA for approval.